Favour123/Careerex-Javascript01/README.md

 # Making use of the Function for the Assignment
-# All functions already define correct has stated from the assignment
+# All functions already defined correctly have been stated in the assignment
-# To make use them you just have to commment them out and make use of them by typing ### CTRL + / ### .
+# To make use of them, you just have to comment them out and make use of them by typing ### CTRL + / ###.
 ### These are the functions
 #### evenOrOddChecker();
 #### basicCalculator();